merely-useful/py-rse/index.md

 readers will assume that it might change each time the code is executed.

 Our second refactoring,
-"hoist repeated calculation out of loop", tells us to move the repeated calculation out of the loop or function.
+"hoist repeated calculation out of loop," tells us to move the repeated calculation out of the loop or function.
 Doing this signals that its value is always the same.
 And naming that common value helps readers understand what its purpose is.